phospho-app/phospho/README.md

 The event question_answering was detected: True
 ```

-This event detection pipeline can then be linked to other bricks through webhooks or used to notice patterns in the user data.
+This event detection pipeline can then be linked back to your product or alerting solution (eg. Slack) through webhooks or used to notice patterns in the user data.

-You can use other jobs from the library or create your own jobs to run on your messages.
+You can use other jobs from the phospho library or create your own jobs to run on your messages.

 ## Access the hosted version